GitRubin1/AWS-VPC/README.md

 On the AWS portal, create an IAM user with the desired permissions

-Once you are ready run 'aws configure' (Windows) in your command line Copy the Access Key ID and Secret Access Key and paste them when prompted Select your desired region and leave "Default Ouput Format" null
+Once you are ready run `aws configure` (Windows) in your command line Copy the Access Key ID and Secret Access Key and paste them when prompted Select your desired region and leave "Default Ouput Format" null